 The grace period is to be used for domestic travel and/or to prepare for and depart from the U.S., and for no other purpose.
 You are not permitted to enter, exit and re-enter the U.S. during either grace period.
 For further information please refer to The Bureau of Educational and Cultural Affairs website.

 Applicants who wish to enter the United States earlier or remain after the grace period, and those who wish to use this time to visit Canada or Mexico, are advised to apply for a B-1/B-2 tourist visa prior to entering the U.S. You can apply for a B-1/B-2 visa at the same time as you apply for a student/exchange visa.
 An additional MRV application fee receipt is required for the B-1/B-2 visa, as well as supporting documentation.

 To enter the United States under one visa and change to another visa type you may either:

-- Adjust your status while in the United States; or
+- Change your non-immigrant visa status while in the United States; or

 Q: How do I apply for an athletic/sports visa?